Beginner’s Guide to Domains, Hosting, and DNS

 Understanding SSL Certificates

 An SSL certificate (Secure Sockets Layer) is a digital certificate that encrypts data exchanged between a website and its visitors.
-It ensures that sensitive information — like passwords, payment details, or personal data — stays private and secure.

 How SSL Works